iamkanishka/Typescript-Concepts/Readme.md

 28. Declare Readonly Properties in the Typescript Class.
 29. Implememting Inheritance concept in the typescript.
 30. Overiding Properties and Methods and The Proetcted Access Modifier in the Typescript Class.
+31. Implememting Getters and Setters in the Typescript Classes.